- Tax Law

 Plunkett Cooney has the resources and business networks necessary to identify joint venture partners and to establish the business entity.

 Plunkett Cooney provides advice and representation to a range of tax-exempt organizations and their support networks.
 Areas of service include, but are not limited to: formation and application for tax exempt status, tax law compliance and controversies; corporate law; financing; intellectual property; employee contracts, compensation and benefits; fiduciary responsibilities of board members, officers and employees; acquisition, construction or leasing of facilities; political campaigns and lobbying; corporate governance; and various other legal matters.

 Individual Estate Planning

-Working directly with each client and, where appropriate, with the client’s advisors and accountants, Plunkett Cooney’s goal is to provide sound tax and business planning advice resulting in the creation of state-of-the-art estate plans that achieve the client’s goals in a manner that minimizes the time and expense of estate administration.
+Working directly with each client and, where appropriate, with the client’s advisors and accountants, Plunkett Cooney’s goal is to provide sound tax and business planning advice resulting in the creation of state-of-the-art estate plans that achieve each client’s goals in a manner that minimizes the time and expense of estate administration.

 Postmortem tax planning and estate administration are also a major part of the firm’s practice.
 Plunkett Cooney attorneys represent estates in numerous jurisdictions, and they counsel personal representatives on the preparation of state and federal income and estate tax returns, as well as on tax elections and allocations specific to estates and trusts.

-From a simple revocable trust to a complex business or legendary trust, Plunkett Cooney’s attorneys are prepared to assist clients with their estate and business planning needs.
+From a simple revocable trust to a complex business or legendary trusts, Plunkett Cooney’s attorneys are prepared to assist clients with their estate and business planning needs.
 Trusts have been around for a long time and there are well-established laws and regulations regarding their formation and operation.
-Members of Plunkett Cooney’s Tax Management Practice Group understand these laws and are also prepared, when necessary, to serve as trustee for clients requiring that level of service.
+Members of Plunkett Cooney’s Tax Law Practice Group understand these laws and are prepared, when necessary, to serve as trustee for clients requiring that level of service.